rtnpro/resume/README.rst

 I also contribute to The Fedora Project and Mozilla.
 I work at https://www.goibibo.com as a Senior Software Engineer.
 At work, I write intuitive, maintainable, scalable web apps using Python/Django.
-In my free time, I get my hands dirty with some devops stuffs, as well.
+In my free time, I get my hands dirty with some infrastructure plumbing, as well.

 -----